43615/adc-lang/MANUAL.md

 - `NPa k` sets the output precision.
 This limits the amount of displayed significant digits, with 0 meaning unlimited.
   - Normal: Counts all significant digits until reaching K. Trailing digits that don't fit are removed: integer digits are replaced with 0s, fractional digits are discarded, recurring digits are only displayed as such if the whole recurring portion can fit.
 Rounds the remaining digits to nearest, ties to even ([avoiding biases](https://en.wikipedia.org/wiki/Rounding#Rounding_half_to_even)).
   - Scientific: Same rules, the exponent is not included in the digit count.
   - Fraction: Finds the best approximation with at most K digits in the numerator or denominator, whichever is greater.
+This may give surprisingly incorrect results.
 - `K -> NPz` returns the current output precision.
 - `NNa i` sets the input base, must be at least 2.
 Bases 11-36 require an `'apostrophe` to include letters.
 Bases over 36 require the `'enclosed'` format, interpreted as decimal otherwise.
 - `I -> NNz` returns the current input base.
 - `NNa o` sets the output base, must be at least 2.
 Bases over 10 are always displayed with the `'apostrophe` prefix or in the `'enclosed'` format.
 - `O -> NNz` returns the current output base.
-- `_nnorm`, `_nsci`, `_nfrac` force the different number formats. `_nauto` picks the shortest one.
+- `NNa m` chooses a number output mode: 0 = auto, 1 = normal, 2 = scientific, 3 = fraction.
+- `M -> NNz` returns the current output mode.

-The parameters are stored in bundles like (K, I, O, format), called a "context".
+The parameters are stored in bundles like (K, I, O, M), called a "context".
 These contexts are stored on their own stack, and any relevant operations always use the top context.
 Curly brackets are used to control contexts in a visually clear way:
 - `{` pushes a new context with the defaults (0, 10, 10, auto).
 - `}` pops the current context, creating a default one if there is none to return to.
-- `_clctx` clears all contexts, creating a default one.
+- `_clpar` clears all contexts, creating a default one.

 ## Arithmetic